Seeing Stars (1932 film): Plot

 Thinking about having a little meal, Krazy sees a cross-eyed man (Ben Turpin) eating spaghetti.
 Krazy comes to the man's table and decides to have a share of the food.
 While they eat, a waiter (Jimmy Durante) carrying fruits in a bowl is passing by, and those nearby grab anything they can get.
 Krazy also tries to pick a fruit but mistakenly grabs the waiter's long nose instead, much to the latter's annoyance.
 In reply, the waiter mumbles a few words and splats the platter of spaghetti right on top of Krazy.
 As the cat is covered in spaghetti Harpo takes the opportunity to play him as a harp, before getting distracted again by a woman passing by.
 Krazy gets cleaned up by someone from another table who uses a seltzer bottle.

 Still wandering the music hall, Krazy notices the orchestra is fast asleep.
 He then wakes them up with a gun, which wakes them up and motivates them to start playing again.
 Krazy starts dancing at the center of the floor, and all those he came across join him there.
-There are also some other stars who hadn't appeared earlier, namely Charlie Chaplin, Buster Keaton, Marie Dressler, Tom Mix, Maurice Chevalier and Harold Lloyd.
-Watching from the tables, the audience enjoy the celebration.
+Some other stars hadn't appeared earlier, namely Charlie Chaplin, Buster Keaton, Marie Dressler, Tom Mix, Maurice Chevalier and Harold Lloyd.
+Watching from the tables, the audience enjoyed the celebration.